 In this guide, we aim to discuss these key topics about fats for keto:

-- How much you should eat
+- How much fat should you eat on keto

-- Consequences of not getting enough fat
+- Consequences of not getting enough fat on keto

 - The difference between good versus bad fats

-- Healthy vs unhealthy fatty foods for keto
+- Unhealthy fatty foods for keto

 If you want to overcome any confusion and gain more clarity on fat, consider this your guide.
 Keep reading.